Delivery: Daytime classes only.

 - Interpret schematics, diagrams, and blueprints to build and troubleshoot plumbing, electrical, and HVAC systems

-- Master maintenance technologies used in restaurants, hotels, hospitals, community centers, and commercial facilities
+- Master maintenance technologies used in hotels, hospitals, community centers, commercial facilities and college campuses

-- Control building operations using advanced computer systems
+- Control building operations using advanced automation systems

 Cost & Financial Aid

 As a two-year public community and technical college, Century College receives funding from the State of Minnesota, keeping tuition rates significantly lower than private colleges and universities.
 With affordable tuition rates and financial aid and scholarship opportunities, our students avoid student loan debt.

 Century College is accredited by the Higher Learning Commission, and our programs quality for financial aid including grants, loans, and college work-study.
 Eligibility for financial aid is determined annually based on the Free Application for Federal Student Aid (FAFSA).
 Century College's Federal School Code is 010546.